Important information and who we are

 Disclosures of your personal data

-We do not share your personal data with third parties other than as follows:
+We do not provide your personal data to third parties other than as follows:

 - with your consent;